Generic name: lorazepam (injection) (lor A ze pam)

 Avoid drinking alcohol within the first 1 or 2 days after you receive lorazepam injection.
 Dangerous side effects or death could occur.

 Lorazepam can cause extreme drowsiness that may last for 24 to 48 hours after the injection.
 Older adults may feel sleepy for even longer.

 Avoid driving or hazardous activity until the effects of lorazepam have worn off completely.
 Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Lorazepam injection side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 weak or shallow breathing;

-feeling like you might pass out.
+a light-headed feeling, like you might pass out.

-Less serious side effects may include:
+Common side effects may include: